 The next time you get a wristband to use as access, you know the technology embedded inside the band!

-Digital cameras for video data: Apart from the match broadcasting and recording, videos are an integral data source for match data and analysis.
+Digital cameras for video data: Apart from the cricket broadcasting and recording, videos are an integral data source for match data and analysis.
 No more are scorers required to be in the stadium to record match scores and commentaries.
 The availability of video data also allows post-match analysis, and even opened a new role of video analyst in the coaching unit.

 With technologies like ball tracking, video data has now become indispensable for decision review systems and analysis for coaching and cricket commentaries.
 Video analytics in has enormous potential in applications like ball tracking, batting analytics, fielding analytics, decision reviews, etc.